 We have a fully equipped self-catering kitchen at Cohort and are happy for you to organise a supermarket order to be delivered to us prior to your arrival.
 Alternatively if you have a minimum of 10 people in your group and are staying at least two nights we are happy to organise breakfast and packed lunches for you and assist with planning your evening meals.

-Just ask us for a quote when you book or click on the following file for more information and costs: School food options.
+Just ask us for a quote when you book or click on the following information sheet for more information and costs: School food options.

 We have unique and relaxing communal areas at Cohort and we would be happy to section these off for you for seminars and/or discussion groups.
-Our courtyard can seat up to 18, as can our dining room; we would be happy for you to use these spaces outside of busy times.
+Our courtyard can seat up to 24, our dining room holds up to 15, our lounge can host your entire group and we would be happy for you to use these spaces outside of busy times.
 We know how important it is for classes to re-group at the end (and sometimes beginning) of the day and we want to ensure you can do that in the best possible environment.

 We are happy to discuss exclusive use of the hostel.
 Prices start at £550/night for a group of up to 50 people.
 See more details on our Exclusive Use page.